BEFORE THE MONTANA COAL BOARD

-1. On June 3, 2016, the Department of Commerce published MAR Notice No. 8-101-146 pertaining to the public hearing on the proposed amendment of the above-stated rules at page 935 of the 2016 Montana Administrative Register, Issue Number 11.
+1. On January 16, 2014, the Department of Commerce published MAR Notice No. 8-101-119 pertaining to the proposed amendment of the above-stated rules at page 1 of the 2014 Montana Administrative Register, Issue Number 1.

 2. The department has amended the above-stated rules as proposed.

 3. The department has thoroughly considered the comments and testimony received.
 A summary of the comments received and the department's responses are as follows:

 COMMENT #1: Two comments were received regarding question 15, one addressing bullet point #1 and both addressing bullet points #3 & #4.
 One comment suggested removing bullet point #1, since it is already addressed on page 6 with questions 8 & 9.
 Both comments addressed the difficulty obtaining accurate and quantifiable information to address bullet points #3 & #4, and one of those comments recommended deleting bullet points #3 & #4 from the question.

 RESPONSE #1: The department agrees that bullet point number one from question number 15 is duplicative and will remove bullet number one from the question.
 In response to comments regarding bullet points number three and number four, the department has deleted both bullet points and has modified question number 15 to read as follows: